 Register of Members' Interests - Members are reminded that a Member must within 28 days of becoming aware of any changes to their Disclosable Pecuniary Interests provide written notification to the Authority's Monitoring Officer.

-You will find the contents of the agenda itemised onwards.
+You will find the contents of the agenda itemised on page 2.

 Yours faithfully

 Solicitor to the Council & Monitoring Officer